-On March 1, 2022, under its current stock repurchase program, Ashland entered into an agreement to repurchase an aggregate amount of \$200 million of Ashland common stock using open-market purchases under rule 10b-18.
-Under the terms of the agreement, the bank will purchase a number of shares of Ashland common stock for a pre-determined amount on various trading days dependent upon Ashland's prevailing stock price on that date.
-The term of the agreement is through September 1, 2022.
-As of March 31, 2022, Ashland paid \$155 million and received 1.7 million shares of common stock under the agreement.
-On April 8, 2022, Ashland completed repurchases under this agreement repurchasing a total of 2.15 million shares.
+On March 1, 2022, under the 2018 stock repurchase program, Ashland entered into an agreement to repurchase an aggregate amount of \$200 million of Ashland common stock using open-market purchases under rule 10b-18.
+On April 8, 2022, Ashland completed repurchases under this agreement repurchasing a total of 2.15 million shares for a total amount of \$200 million.